1080p vs 1440p: Best Resolution for Web Design

 UI/UX Design

-A higher pixel density in 1440p allows for a better depiction of critical elements such as buttons, menus, the homepage, and the navigation bar.
+A higher pixel density in 1440p allows for clearer depiction of critical elements, such as buttons, menus, the homepage, and the navigation bar.
 Designers can see these components as their users would, creating a smoother and more visually cohesive experience.

 Responsive Design